 Conclusion

-MiCA compliance has transformed the crypto wallet industry in 2025, creating both regulatory hurdles and opportunities for innovation and institutional growth.
+MiCA compliance has transformed the crypto wallet industry, creating both regulatory hurdles and opportunities for innovation and institutional growth.
 While wallet providers have faced higher costs, stricter oversight, and legal challenges, those embracing compliance have benefited from rising investor trust, regulatory clarity, and expanded market potential.

 Looking ahead, MiCA is likely to evolve, influencing not just the EU market but also global crypto regulatory frameworks.
 Wallet providers that adapt early and build future-proof, compliant solutions will position themselves as leaders in the next era of digital asset custody.